Livyatan: Skull

 The holotype skull of Livyatan was about 3 m long.
 Like other raptorial sperm whales, Livyatan had a wide gap in between the temporal fossae on the sides of the skull and the zygomatic processes on the front of the skull, indicating a large space for holding strong temporal muscles, which are the most powerful muscles between the skull and the jaw.
-The snout was robust, thick and relatively short, which allowed it to clamp down harder and better handle struggling prey.
+The snout was robust, thick, and relatively short, which allowed it to clamp down harder and better handle struggling prey.
 The left and right premaxillae on the snout probably did not intersect at the tip of the snout, though the premaxillae took up most of the front end of the snout.
 Unlike in the modern sperm whale, the premaxillae reached the sides of the snout.
 The upper jaw was thick, especially midway through the snout.
 The snout was asymmetrical, with the right maxilla in the upper jaw becoming slightly convex towards the back of the snout, and the left maxilla becoming slightly concave towards the back of the snout.
-The vomer reached the tip of the snout, and was slightly concave, decreasing in thickness from the back to the front.
+The vomer reached the tip of the snout and was slightly concave, decreasing in thickness from the back to the front.
 A sudden thickening in the middle-left side of the vomer may indicate the location of the nose plug muscles.
 Each mandible in the lower jaw was higher than it was wide, with a larger gap in between the two than in the modern sperm whale.
-The mandibular symphysis which connects the two halves of the mandibles in the middle of the lower jaw was unfused.
-The condyloid process, which connects the lower jaw to the skull, was located near the bottom of the mandible like other sperm whales.
+The mandibular symphysis, which connects the two halves of the mandibles in the middle of the lower jaw, was unfused.
+The condyloid process, which connects the lower jaw to the skull, was located near the bottom of the mandible, like other sperm whales.
+The head probably took up 17–22% of the total body size, compared to that of the modern sperm whale which takes up around one fourth to one third of the total body size.
+Like in other sperm whales, the blowhole was slanted towards the left side of the animal, and it may have lacked a right nasal passage.

+A 2022 study which examined specimens of multiple phseteroids, including the holotype skull of Livyatan discovered bite marks consistent with the teeth of either the modern Great White Shark (Carcharodon carcharias) or the extinct Otodus megalodon, these bite marks came from a region of the skull which would have only been accessible to scavengers.